Serena-z-hang/citibike-station-rebalancing-analytics/README.md

 - Source: Citi Bike trip data
 - Period: August 2026
+- Raw files: **6 CSV files**
 - Trips analyzed: **5,246,236**
 - Analysis grain: **station × hour**
-- Raw files: 6 CSV files

 ## Data Quality & Entity Resolution

+A key part of the project was validating whether apparent operational problems were actually caused by the data.

 During the quality audit, some stations appeared to have extreme one-way flow patterns that initially looked like strong rebalancing signals.